ogsf/recurly_code_exercise_kevin/README.md

 Coding exercise driving the Recurly web application and API.

-The tests are written in Ruby, two of them using the Rspec framework.
+The tests are written in Ruby, three of them using the Rspec framework.

 Running 'bundle install' should install the necessary gems from the Gemfile.
 Or 'gem install [gem name]'